Year 1 Curriculum Project

 Year 1 Key Information

-In Year 1 PE lessons are timetabled for Wednesday (Tag Rugby) and Friday (Tennis).
-Please make sure that earrings are taped up or removed on these days.
+In Year 1 PE lessons for Term 4 are timetabled for Tuesday (Lacrosse) and Friday (Athletics).
+Please ensure your child has full PE kit and make sure that earrings are taped up or removed on these days.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________